Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Results

 \subsection{Inference Time Parameters}

 We systematically analyze \saeours{}’s inference-time parameterization as a 2D space defined by (i) the number of selected features and (ii) the steering multiplier. \autoref{fig:sae_hyperparams_detail} shows this for two illustrative models (results for all models available in Appendix \ref{app:inference_time_parameter_details}).
-Outcomes are highly sensitive to this parameterization: increasing the number of features generally produces stronger effects, and robust mitigation often requires steering tens to hundreds of task relevant features.
+These two parameters provide fine-grained control over the safety--utility tradeoff: increasing the number of features generally produces stronger effects, and robust mitigation often requires steering tens to hundreds of task relevant features.

 These results help contextualize earlier work that finds steering in SAE latent space to be ineffective \citep{wu_axbench_2025, o2024steering}, noting that those approaches only select a handful of features and may be over-reliant on assuming faithfulness of auto-interpreted feature descriptions as markers for task relevance.